 Effective Ways for Taking Screenshot on Mac

 A screenshot works as an ideal and unique way to show other people what is running on your computer screen.
-A screen shot could be used to show a snapshot of a funny conversation or an error message appearing on your screen.
+A screen shot could be used to show a funny conversation or an error message appearing on your screen.
 It could also be used to provide another user with instructions on how to perform a task.
-Mac OS X provides its users with a variety of simple and pro ways to capture the image they need.
+Mac OS X provides its users with a variety of simple and pro ways to capture the image.
+Check them out in the following.

-No matter you're entry-level users or pro users, you can all find what you need in this compact but powerful application.
-This application has two useful screenshot modes, letting you capture screen, web pages, application window, webcam and more.
-This essential capability covers nearly all benefits that could be brought by the other approaches as you may take.
+No matter you're entry-level users or pro users, you can always find what you need in this light-weight but powerful application.
+This application has two useful screenshot modes, letting you capture full screen, web pages, application windows, webcam and more.

 Moreover, it also comes with abundant editing options and cloud storage.
 Maybe you will find one or two functions as described in other applications, but this one has perfectly integrated all of them in one pack and presents the most comprehensive solution for Mac users.
-It's also equipped with a simple interface that anyone can handle the things with just a few minutes.
-You can get a free trial now and try the fantastic screenshot experience.
+It's also equipped with a simple interface that anyone can handle the things with just a few clicks.
+It's an optimal choice for you to screen capture in OS X devices.
+You can get a free trial now and enjoy the fantastic screenshot experience of this utility.

 II.
 Default way – Using keyboard on Mac

 The content here falls into 3 parts below.

 1. Screenshot a region on screen

 - Command+Shift+4.
 Press this key combination, the cursor will turn into a cross-hair reticle.